 These programs meet immediately after school dismissal for 1 hour.

 Music therapists lead a lively, interactive, goal-oriented program, involving children in singing, movement and musical games.
 Small classes allow children to explore rhythm and rhyme, percussion instruments, and dramatic play.
-Our goals include: receptive & expressive language, social skills, improved attention and self-expression.
+Our goals include: receptive and expressive language, social skills, improved attention and self-expression.

 Call (914) 243-0583 to start your school.